-Tower music from the trumpeter tower at Hohensalzburg Castle
+Music from the Trumpeter Tower at Hohensalzburg Castle

 In earlier times, trumpets were found in almost all the important courts in Europe.
-Court and field trumpeters in Salzburg were also a stable component of the court since the Middle Ages.
-A trumpeter tower was built at the castle in 1465, on which so-called tower keepers carried out their services.
-It was their duty to recognize approaching danger or other incidents and to report them with their signals.
+Court and field trumpeters in Salzburg were also a regular feature at court from the Middle Ages onwards.
+A tower for trumpeters was built at the castle in 1465, on which so-called tower keepers carried out their duties.
+They were obliged to look out for approaching danger or other incidents and to report them with their signals.

-But the trumpeters’ duties also included other obligations in court ceremonies, such as a signaling service or the accompaniment of princes in public appearances, funeral services or in the event of war.
-Trumpeters remained part of the court staff of the castle as long as Hohensalzburg was used as a residence and for representation purposes by the Princes.
-From the 17th century, the Residenz, which in the meantime was renovated and rebuilt, was much more convenient for the high lords, and the trumpeters also settled in the Residenz with the Prince Archbishops and became a stable component of court ceremonies.
+The trumpeters’ tasks also included other obligations in court ceremonies, such as a signaling service or the accompaniment of princes during public appearances, funeral services or in the event of war.
+Trumpeters remained part of the castle’s court staff as long as Hohensalzburg was used as a residence and for representational purposes by the Princes.
+From the 17th century, the Residenz, which in the meantime had been renovated and rebuilt, was much more convenient for the high lords, and the trumpeters also settled in the Residenz with the Prince Archbishops and became an integral component of court ceremonies.